theayushvyas/MERN-Resources/MongoDB/QuerySelector.md

 `db.<Collection Name>.find(value : {$lt : Less Than To)`
 Eg: `db.Qualifications.find({Age: {$lt:24}})`

-6.  $lt - Return all Enteries which are Less then and Equal to the entered Value.
+6.  $lte - Return all Enteries which are Less then and Equal to the entered Value.
 `db.<Collection Name>.find(value : {$lt : Less and equal To)`
 Eg: `db.Qualifications.find({Age: {$lt:25}})`